lighth7015/nx-preact/README.md

 <hr>

-# React Plugin for Nx
+# Preact Plugin for Nx

 ## What is Nx?